laikaland/laikaland/README.md

-usually w2i. i am usually doing something else. do not copy my skins. inspiration is fine. interest in ponytown ebbs & flows. i could be playing it daily for a couple weeks and not at all the next.
+usually w2i. i am usually doing something else. do not copy my skins. inspiration is fine. interest in ponytown ebbs & flows. i could be playing it daily for a couple weeks and not at all the next. i have a terrible memory... i may forget who you are :( sorry

 ![IMG_8225](https://github.com/user-attachments/assets/22bcf791-89ad-4b3a-b296-02905bc4e23c)